 Working for a non-profit, you could promote cultural awareness and understanding, help struggling and developing nations, or work for a cause that’s close to your heart.

-Insight sat down with Charles Sturt University (CSU) alumnae Tamara Lowe to hear how her CSU degree helped her believe in herself enough to change career and take the leap that led to her founding her own non-profit organisation – Children’s Cricket Charity.
+Insight sat down with Charles Sturt University alumnae Tamara Lowe to hear how her degree helped her believe in herself enough to change career and take the leap that led to her founding her own non-profit organisation – Children’s Cricket Charity.

 Tell us about how you became the founder of a non-profit organisation?

 “I worked as a classical homeopath in Sydney for many years.
-And I completed a Bachelor of Health Science (Complementary Medicine) at CSU.
+And I completed a Bachelor of Health Science (Complementary Medicine) at Charles Sturt.
 The years spent establishing and running a busy homeopathy practice were wonderful.
 In 2015, I decided to channel my lifelong love for cricket into setting up the Children’s Cricket Charity.

 “I was fortunate to embark on a family holiday through the Caribbean with my husband and two young boys.
 Everywhere we went, local children joined games of cricket with my sons using an inexpensive bat we were traveling with to play beach cricket.
 At a test match at Sabina Park in Kingston, Jamaica, towards the end of the trip, I asked a group of cricket-mad teenagers if anyone had ever owned a cricket bat or ball.
 Nobody had.
 When the test ended, I arranged for four cricket sets purchased from a local sports store to be delivered to the boys’ school in a low socioeconomic area of urban Kingston.
 A surprised principal happily accepted my gift for the students and the Children’s Cricket Charity was born!